nick125/ArduinoIDE-PyQt/README.txt

 Attempt at a pyqt interface for arduino

 Work in progress on a new Arduino interface with the Qt toolkit.
+This is fun and a proof of concept.

 Work in progress
 * Loads files into scincilla